 This is a worldwide reality.
 A Gallup report confirms that about 50% of people are looking for another job.
 And younger generations care a lot about their jobs, more than their parents.
 No surprise.
 We spend about ⅓ of our time at work.
 It better be time well spend.
-Over 60% of US companies say that it is harder to retain people than to recruit them.
+Companies have come to realize that it’s better to retain than recruit people.

 Check this CareerContessa blog with some nice checks to see if you are at the right job yourself.